 Agentic AI Recruiting

-The next wave isn't AI that assists recruiters - it's AI that acts as a recruiter.
-Agentic AI recruiting systems handle entire workflows end to end: sourcing, outreach, scheduling, and follow-up without human intervention at each step.
+What comes next isn’t AI that assists recruiters - it’s AI that acts as one.
+Agentic AI recruiting systems and autonomous AI recruiters handle entire workflows end to end: sourcing, outreach, scheduling, and follow-up without human intervention at each step.
 Think of it as moving from AI copilot to AI autopilot for top-of-funnel hiring.
+By all accounts, this shift is already in motion.
+Gartner’s October 2025 research found 82% of HR leaders plan to integrate agentic AI into HR processes within the next one to three years.

 Quality-of-Hire Measurement